syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Summaries.md

 {% endtabs %}

 ![Windows forms datagrid showing formatting summary for row](SfDataGrid_Summaries_UG_images/summaries20.png)

-### On-demand summary calculation for group and caption summary

-You can calculate the caption and group summaries on-demand by setting the [sfDataGrid.SummaryCalculationMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SummaryCalculationMode.html) property to ‘CalculationMode.OnDemandCaptionSummary’ or ‘CalculationMode.OnDemandGroupSummary’.
-You can set this property when loading more number of summary columns on summary row or more number of group summaries to improve loading performance.
-The on-demand summary calculation calculates summaries for the summary rows that are visible, and summaries for other rows will be calculated only when it comes into view.

-{% tabs %}
-{% highlight c# %}
-this.sfDataGrid.SummaryCalculationMode = CalculationMode.OnDemandCaptionSummary | CalculationMode.OnDemandGroupSummary;
-{% endhighlight %}
-{% highlight vb %}
-Me.sfDataGrid.SummaryCalculationMode = CalculationMode.OnDemandCaptionSummary Or CalculationMode.OnDemandGroupSummary
-{% endhighlight %}
-{% endtabs %}

 ## Custom Summaries
 SfDataGrid allows to implement own aggregate functions, when the built-in aggregate functions don’t meet the requirement.